-(she/they) is a writer, designer, theater nerd, and science/tech enthusiast stumbling through their mid-20s who helped build Free Rads' new, revamped website.
+(she/they) is a writer, designer, theater nerd, and science/tech enthusiast in their mid-20s who helped build Free Rads' new, revamped website.
 For most of 2019, Shubha will be living on Duwamish land attending Ada Developers Academy, a year-long training and internship program for women and non-binary individuals to break into tech.
 In Shubha's free time, you'll most likely find them designing radical games, taking pictures of wildlife, stargazing, or drawing She-Ra fan art.
-Twitter: shubha_rajan
+Twitter: @panicpixels

 is a queer robot beep-booping her way through grad school one rusty, robot heartbeat at a time.
 She likes plants (ALOT ALOT) and dabbles in the sophisticated science of caring for pet-rocks.
 When she’s not making weird things with glue and paper, she thinks about how shooting stars are the universe’s garbage. or something.